exercism/website-copy/tracks/python/exercises/sum-of-multiples/mentoring.md

 ### Reasonable solutions

-This solution deliberately shows the two steps seperately:
+This solution deliberately shows the two steps separately:
 1) finding the set of numbers that are multiples and,
 2) doing the summation of those numbers.